Learn how to get seller rating stars for your Google AdWords campaigns to improve click-through rate and lower your cost per click.

 - Trustpilot is not informed about when Google takes our review feed, how often Google updates the review data, or what reviews Google chooses to include.

-- If you have more than 150 verified reviews for over 6 weeks and you don’t achieve seller ratings, please contact Google Adwords for support.
+- If you have more than 100 verified reviews per country for over 6 weeks and you don’t achieve seller ratings, please contact Google Adwords for support.

 - Trustpilot does not generate review feeds that contain coarse language.